antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

 - All algorithms are based on 0s and 1s, so generally, I find "AI" misleading and "Strong AI" an interesting thing to think about, but far from practical use.

-- Classifiers are just a complicated if-statement.
+- Classifiers are just complicated if-statements.

     - Derived with deep learning or other algorithms.

     - Also, classification problems belong to the conceptually simplest ML branch ([Supervised learning](https://en.wikipedia.org/wiki/Supervised_learning).)

-Generally, my personal opinions on "AI", come from living through at least one [AI winter](https://en.wikipedia.org/wiki/AI_winter), and being a subject in the [AI effect](https://en.wikipedia.org/wiki/AI_effect).
+Generally, my personal opinions on "AI" come from living through at least one [AI winter](https://en.wikipedia.org/wiki/AI_winter), and being a subject in the [AI effect](https://en.wikipedia.org/wiki/AI_effect).

 [!["AI-winters-and-winter-episodes"](https://imgur.com/k48lvD3l.png)](https://imgur.com/k48lvD3.png)